ch-om/React-projects/README.md

 # 👨‍💻 Role - Student Profile

 Hi there!
-I'm **Roel**, a passionate student exploring the world of coding, software development, and AI.
+I'm **OM**, a passionate student exploring the world of coding, software development, and AI.
 I enjoy learning new technologies, solving problems, and building projects that challenge my skills. 🚀

 ---